WINSLOW 1920

 Sold separately.
 Includes four trays.

 Winslow Navy Mat: Printed on soft, low-pile chenille with a non-slip backing, the Winslow Navy Mat is machine washable and easy to store.
 The crane motif, adapted from a 1968 silk scarf gifted to our mother, adds warmth and heritage to a clean, playable surface.
-Each mat comes in a clear, zippered bag with a top strap for transport or hanging storage.
+Each mat ships in a clear, zippered bag with a top strap for transport or hanging storage.

 Sold separately.